 One of my husband’s favorite lunches includes a peanut butter and jelly sandwich.
 In trying to avoid preservatives found in commercial breads, I’ve been experimenting with different bread recipes.
-I’ve experimented with whole wheat breads, gluten free breads, and combination breads, and this recipe has by far been the favorite.
+I’ve experimented with whole wheat breads, gluten free breads, and combination breads, and this whole wheat honey oatmeal bread recipe has by far been the favorite.
 I’ve now made it many times, and it always turns out well.
 I say that with a laugh, because I have had MANY-a-bread-making-failures.

 Need more convincing?
 Here are 8 reasons my family likes this recipe the best: